Finding colors in colorschemes

 is to convert a heatmap image into an Array of continuous values, e.g. temperature.

-In this example, we will convert a heatmap image representing elevation in the United States into an Array of elevation values.
+In this example, we will convert a heatmap image representing temperature into an array of elevation values.
 The image represents global temperature anomalies averaged from 2008 through 2012, with blue as -2°C and Red as +2°C. Higher than normal temperatures are shown in red (red is +2°C) and lower than normal temperatures are shown in blue (blue is -2°C).
-The global surface temperature in 2012 was +0.55°C. source.
+The global surface temperature in 2012 was +0.55°C.

 img = imresize(img, Tuple(Int(x) for x in size(img) .* 0.2));